ilkadi/hello-gpt/README.md

 The project is organized into several directories:

-- `checkpoints/`: Contains pre-trained model weights.
+- `checkpoints/`: The target directory for pre-trained model weights.
 - `hello_gpt/`: Contains the main source code for the project.
   - `datasets/`: Contains the datasets used for training and testing the model.
   - `model/`: Contains the implementation of the GPT model and its components.